jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 ## First Attempt - Raspberry Pi GPIO

 When I began building mobile robots with ROS, I was unaware of ros2_control.
-I utilized ROS nodes to communicate directly with the Raspberry Pi's GPIO pins that control the sensors and motors.
+I used ROS nodes to communicate directly with the Raspberry Pi's GPIO pins, controlling the sensors and motors.
 A ROS node is a program that runs on ROS and interacts with other nodes.
 Nodes are the basic building blocks of ROS and are used to perform computations and control systems.

-ROS has two versions: ROS 1 and ROS 2.
-ROS 2 is the current version, designed to be more flexible, secure, and performant than ROS 1.
-I am using ROS 2 to build the robot.

 ### ROS Node Graph
 In the initial version of the robot, my PS5 gamepad utilizes the joystick's "joy_node" to publish velocity and direction messages to the "/cmd_vel" topic.
 My "motor_gpio_node" consumes these messages and directs the GPIO pin's Pulse Width Modulation (PWM) signals to the wheel motor.